uptane/uptane-standard/uptane-standard.md

 In order to perform partial verification, an ECU SHALL perform the following steps:

-1. Load and verify the current time, or the most recent securely attested time.
+1. Load and verify the current time or the most recent securely attested time.
 2. Download and check the Targets metadata file from the Director repository, following the procedure in {{check_targets}}.

 #### Full verification {#full_verification}